 A study of payroll procedures, taxing entities, and reporting requirements of local, state, and federal taxing authorities in a manual and computerized environment.
 Develop personnel and payroll records that provide the information required under current laws and process payroll data and tax data and prepare reports.

 ACNT 2382.
-Cooperative Education-Accounting Technician.
+Cooperative Education-Accounting Technology/Technician and Bookkeeping.
 (3-1-20)

 Prerequisite: Sophomore Standing; Approval of Division Chairperson (Must currently hold a job in the accounting field to received credit, if not another accounting course must be taken.)